 Traditional MBA students, on the other hand, may be at any number of points in their careers and may seek a variety of different professional outcomes from their programs.
 They may be in their early career and seeking a stepping stone into a management role.
 Or they may have worked for a time in one industry or functional area and are looking to pivot into something new.
 The strongest MBA programs are versatile enough to accommodate all of these needs, opening doors to new opportunities for professionals of all backgrounds.

 5. The Whole Cost

 Like the lifestyles of their namesake business leaders, executive MBA programs can be somewhat pricey.
-Because there are relatively few of them in the country and their students are either quite financially secure or funded by their employers, they often include frequent air travel, expensive hotel stays, and networking means at high-end restaurants.
+Because there are relatively few in the country and their students are either quite financially secure or funded by their employers, they often include frequent air travel, expensive hotel stays, and networking at high-end restaurants.
 If you count the costs of these expenses alongside program tuition, the total bill for an executive MBA program can be over $200,000.
-Many business schools charge for all of these experiences and elements together as an all-inclusive package.5
+Many business schools charge for all of these experiences and elements together as an all-inclusive package.

 While conventional MBA programs at the most expensive universities in the country can approach this daunting number, there are plenty of opportunities to receive an outstanding business education at a fraction of this cost, many of which include opportunities for financial aid.
 Explore online programs in particular if the total price tag is a concern for you, as they’ll enable you to save significantly on potential travel and relocation costs.

 With all of this in mind, it’s important to remember that your education is an investment in your professional development, and there can be significant returns on that investment.
 Included in those returns are an increased salary, career mobility, an expanded network, advanced skills, and a whole university’s worth of resources at your disposal.
 Programs that are proven to generate positive outcomes are where you should narrow your search